jcpaiva-fgpe/e60446b2-85e4-4915-8bf5-b47c56b1da54/exercises/c47eb989-4be0-4887-95f1-d07fe01aebcd/statements/e8a86abf-3565-44c6-a1fe-3e0adb14ea11/question.md

 ### **Question:**

-> ***Write a program which will find all such numbers which are divisible by 7 but are not a multiple of 5, between 2000 and 3200 (both included).The numbers obtained should be printed in a comma-separated sequence on a single line.***
+> ***Complete the given function to find all such numbers which are divisible by 7 but are not a multiple of 5, between `begin` and `end` (both included).
+The numbers obtained should be returned in a list sorted in ascending order.***

 --------------------------------------
 ### Hints: